 Section 8 describes a DNS-based method of determining the IP address and port of a server that a usage may elect to use.
-STUN may be used with anycast addresses, but only with UDP and in usages where authentication is not used.

 At any time, a client MAY have multiple outstanding STUN requests with the same STUN server (that is, multiple transactions in progress, with different transaction IDs).
 Absent other limits to the rate of new transactions (such as those specified by ICE for connectivity checks or when STUN is run over TCP), a client SHOULD limit itself to ten outstanding transactions to the same server.